Stroh-M/email_download/README.md

 # Email Automation and Unsubscribe Link Extractor

 ## Overview
-This project consists of two Python scripts designed to automate Gmail interactions using IMAP.
-The scripts serve different purposes:
+This project consists of two Python scripts designed to automate Gmail interactions via IMAP.
+The scripts serve distinct purposes:

-- **getemail.py:** Connects to Gmail, searches for emails from a specified sender, downloads any attachments to a designated folder, and moves the processed emails to trash.
+- **getemail.py:** Connects to Gmail, searches for emails from a specified sender, downloads any attachments to a designated folder, and then moves the processed emails to trash before permanently deleting them.
-- **unsubscribeEmail.py:** Searches for emails containing unsubscribe links, extracts these links from the HTML content of the emails, compiles them into an HTML file, and opens that file in your default browser for interaction.
+- **unsubscribeEmail.py:** Scans your Inbox for emails containing the keyword "Unsubscribe," extracts unsubscribe links from the HTML content, compiles these links into an HTML file, and opens that file in your default browser for interactive use.

-Both scripts leverage environment variables for configuration and use libraries such as `python-dotenv` and `BeautifulSoup`.
+Both scripts utilize environment variables for configuration and employ libraries such as `python-dotenv` (with override enabled) and `BeautifulSoup`.

 ## Prerequisites
 - **Python 3.12 or later** is required.
 - **IMAP access** must be enabled on your Gmail account.
-- **Environment Variables:** You need to set the following in a `.env` file:
+- **Environment Variables:** Create a `.env` file with the following variables:
   - `EMAIL_USER`: Your Gmail address.
   - `EMAIL_PASSWORD`: Your Gmail password (or an app-specific password if using two-factor authentication).
-  - `EMAILS_FROM`: The sender’s email address to filter emails (used in *getemail.py*).
+  - `EMAILS_FROM`: The sender’s email address used for filtering emails in *getemail.py*.
+  - `DOWNLOAD_FILE_PATH`: The folder path where attachments will be saved (used in *getemail.py*).

-- The required Python packages are:
+- Required Python packages:
   - `python-dotenv`
   - `beautifulsoup4`

 ## Installation
-Install the necessary packages with:
+Install the necessary packages using pip:
 ```bash
 pip install python-dotenv beautifulsoup4
 ```